 Every tear not shed is a block.
 Every protest not spoken sits like a lump in our throat, causing us to lash out inappropriately.
 These feelings feel like bottomless pits.
 But once we leap, we’ll find a deep well inside that is filled with the divine.
 It is light and alive, warm and secure.
 We’re not making this stuff up—this is a stark reality.
 But we can only experience it by going in and through the feelings we have avoided.

 Just behind our sadness and our pain is our spiritual self, filled to the brim with peace and joy and safety.
 But we can’t activate this with our will.
 We also can’t get to it with any practices or actions that don’t include all our feelings.
 But as soon as we turn our bow into the storm of rough waters, the sails of our spiritual center fill completely, as a natural byproduct of the tack we’ve taken.

 We won’t realize that the fear is not real—it’s truly an illusion—until we feel it and go through it.
-We find our strength by feeling our weakness; we find pleasure and joy by feeling our pain; we find safety and security by feeling our fear; we find companionship by feeling our loneliness; we find our capacity to love by feeling our hate; we find true and justified hope by feeling our hopelessness; we find fulfillment right now by accepting the lacks of our childhood.
+For we find our strength by feeling our weakness; we find pleasure and joy by feeling our pain; we find safety and security by feeling our fear; and we find companionship by feeling our loneliness; we find our capacity to love by feeling our hate; we find true and justified hope by feeling our hopelessness; and we find fulfillment right now by accepting the lacks of our childhood.

 When we experience these various states and feelings, it’s imperative we don’t delude ourselves into believing they are caused by anything going on right now.
 They’re not.
 Whatever is coming up now is only a result of a past we’re still nursing in our system.
 But if we walk through these gateways, we’ll step into life.